Episode 632

 Emily Flake

-Cartoonist and writer
+Cartoonist and Writer

 Emily Flake is a cartoonist, writer, and the author of That Was Awkward: The Art and Etiquette of the Awkward Hug.
 Her cartoons and humorous essays run regularly in The New Yorker, The Nib, and many other publications.
 Her weekly strip, Lulu Eightball, ran in alt-weeklies for many years.
 She’s written and illustrated two other books: These Things Ain't Gonna Smoke Themselves and Mama Tried.
 Her illustrations and cartoons appear in publications all over the world, including the New York Times, Newsweek, the Globe and Mail, The Onion, The New Statesman, and Forbes.
 She is active in the New York comedy scene, performing a mix of stand-up and cartooning at venues all over the city and beyond.
 She is also the founder of St. Nell’s, a humor writing residency and teaching institution.
 WebsiteInstagramTwitter